brev-dev/another_esp8266_sensor_board/README.md

 However, I’ve yet to notice brown-outs being a problem, so I sometimes skip this component.

 ### ESP8266
 The board is designed for an ESP-12F.
-I tend to flash the chip in a *** prior to soldering it on, just to check it's working.
+I tend to flash the chip in a [programmer board](https://github.com/brev-dev/another_esp8266_sensor_board/blob/0b8a2c9c500916e484b68a6f7c3c33d089ebb65e/images/esp-12f%20programmer.jpg) prior to soldering it on, just to check it's working.

 When installed, it can be flashed in the normal way by connecting to the appropriate pins.